jonathan-beckwith/decentral/readme.md

 ## Requests

-To download data a request is made to the ip followed by `/u/url`, this will return the last 10 content chunks.
+To download data a request is made to the ip followed by `/u/url`, this will return the (newest/hottest/most popular/etc) content chunks.
 Servers may support query string parameters to download additional chunks, or submit information.

+## Client

+Your client runs on your IP whenever your computer is running and allows you to publish your own pages with full control, share your IP address and people can start accessing pages using any browser.